Horst Metz: Politics

 During the eleven months between November 1989 when the Berlin Wall was breached by protestors (without triggering lethal reactions from Soviet troops or East German border guards) and October 1990, when German reunification was formally enacted, the German Democratic Republic underwent a remarkable and rapid transition from single- party dictatorship to conventional "western"-style democracy.
 The period saw the country's first (and, as a stand-alone state, last) national free election, and it also saw a sustained attack on perceived abuses by individuals working for the state during the preceding decades.
 In the Saxon capital, Dresden, Metz was appointed in December 1989 to lead an enquiry into Abuses of Office and Corruption in Dresden.
 The enquiry sat till May 1990, and Metz evidently emerged more widely known and with his own reputation enhanced.
 By March 1990, he had joined the Christian Democratic Union (CDU) which, after more than four decades as a small SED-controlled Bloc party had been resurrected to contest that month's election.
-He became deputy Chairman of the regional party in Saxony.
+He became deputy chairman of the regional party in Saxony.
 In October 1990, the month when German reunification formally took place, regional elections were held.
 The old "single-list" electoral system that had been "normal" until 1989 had been abandoned: each of the major parties now submitted its own list of candidates to the electorate.
 On 14 October 1990, in Saxony, the CDU won 53.8% of the overall votes cast which entitled it to 92 seats in the new Landtag.
 Within the electoral district in which he stood, the name of Horst Metz was high enough up on the party list to ensure him a seat in the regional legislature.
-He would retain his seat till 2009.
+He retained his seat until 2009.

 In October 1999, he became deputy leader of the CDU group in the Saxony regional legislature.
 In April 2002, there occurred a leadership coup within the majority faction in the Saxony Regional government, as a result of which Georg Milbradt took over both as regional party leader and regional Minister-President from Kurt Biedenkopf.
 Milbradt had previously served in the Biedenkopf cabinet as regional finance minister, and that was the position which he now passed to Metz.
 In the 2004 regional election the CDU lost their overall majority for the first time since reunification and Milbradt found himself obliged to govern in coalition with a moderate left-wing party.
 Metz nevertheless retained his Finance portfolio.